There’s More to the Story

 Using Literature to Teach Diversity and Social-Emotional Skills in the Elementary Classroom

-In this valuable resource, the authors share recommendations for diverse and culturally relevant, quality children’s literature that explores important aspects of social-emotional learning.
+In this valuable resource, the authors share recommendations for diverse, culturally relevant, quality children’s literature that explores important aspects of social-emotional learning.
 In each chapter, book suggestions are paired with activities that promote positive self-reflection and compassionate action toward others.

 There’s More to the Story